mvukov/rules_ros2/examples/chatter/README.md

 bazel run //chatter
 ```

-By running this command, Bazel will (re-)build all necessary code (ROS2, nodes,
+By running this command, Bazel will (re-)build all necessary code (ROS 2, nodes,
 launch relevant code, etc.) and run the target.
 This is basically one of the
 value propositions for using Bazel: you don't have to (semi-)manually keep
 e.g. nodes up-to-date.
 With correctly specified deps, Bazel takes care of this.